A Large-Area Optical Time Projection Chamber for Hard X-ray Polarimetry with Directional Imaging of Low-Energy Electron Recoils: Low energy electrons detector performances

 \section{Low energy electrons detector performances}

-The goal of the measurement campaign is to quantify the capability to reconstruct the initial direction of fully contained electron tracks.
-This requires deconvolving the measured angular distribution from the intrinsic angular spread of source electrons, evaluated with Geant4 \cite{geant}.
-We thus derive the angular resolution as a function of electron energy.
-We then fold this resolution with a $\cos^2$ response to estimate the modulation factor $\mu$ for a fully polarized beam, and combine it with the intrinsic detection efficiency $\epsilon$ from simulations to obtain the figure of merit $\mu\sqrt{\epsilon}$, which directly enters the Minimum Detectable Polarization (MDP) \cite{figureof,Weisskopf2010SPIE,Kislat2015APh}.
+In order to quantify the capability of the detector to measure the polarization of photons in the tens-of-keV energy range, we adopted the following procedure: (1) we reconstructed the direction of tens-of-keV photoelectrons using, as a proxy, the electron tracks produced by a ${}^{90}\mathrm{Sr}$ source, which are fully contained within the sensitive volume of the detector.
+This step requires deconvolution of the measured angular distribution from the intrinsic angular spread introduced by the collimator aperture, as evaluated with \textsc{Geant4} simulations \cite{geant}.
+From this, we derived the angular resolution as a function of electron energy; (2) we then folded this resolution, expressed as the rms of the distribution of reconstructed directions, with a $\cos^{2}\theta$ response to estimate the modulation factor $\mu$, defined as the detector response to a $100\%$ polarized beam; (3) finally, we combined $\mu$ with the intrinsic detection efficiency $\epsilon$, also evaluated by Monte Carlo simulation, to calculate the figure of merit $\mu\sqrt{\epsilon}$, which directly enters the expression for the Minimum Detectable Polarization (MDP) \cite{figureof,Weisskopf2010SPIE,Kislat2015APh}.
+The MDP represents the minimum polarization fraction that can be detected from a celestial source at the $99\%$ confidence level (see par.\ref{sec:results}. for its definition).